-Once packed, we’ll clean the master bedroom and bath, wash and change the bedding and towels and totally clear out, only to return on January 3rd, two weeks later when the rental ends on the second house next door and family has begun to depart.
+Once packed, we’ll clean the master bedroom and bath, wash and change the bedding and towels, and totally clear out, only to return on January 3rd, two weeks later when the rental ends on the second house next door and family have begun to depart.

 At noon tomorrow, the property manager will meet us at the second house to let us in and provide instructions.
-Then, we’ll begin the process of transferring of our stuff ,putting everything away and creating as much order as possible
+Then, we’ll begin the process of transferring our stuff, putting everything away, and creating as much order as possible.

 |Jayden had a hard time explaining this type of cut.
 Finally, the stylist figured it out.
 He was happy.|

 The next day Sunday, TJ, Sarah, and the boys will move in with us, moving all of their stuff over.
 This will leave each of our two families with one night alone in each of the two houses.

 With the cupboards and refrigerator emptied of our food, on Sunday morning, Tom and I will head to Hilo to grocery shop for all of us.
 My list is almost completed in the app on my phone.

 |All the shops were being evacuated in the U-shaped shopping mall.|